 by Ros Merkin (Liverpool University Press, 2011)

-A new book compiled by Ros Merkin celebrates 100 years with contributions and stories from those who have been part of the extraordinary journey of the Playhouse.
+Compiled by Ros Merkin to celebrate 100 years of the Liverpool Playhouse, with contributions and stories from those who have been part of the extraordinary journey of the theatre.

 We have a limited number of hardback copies at the special rate of £20 (rrp £25).
 Buy Online.